 4) Buy/Sell Agreements Don’t Work Well for Bands

-Buy/Sell agreements don't work well for bands because it's difficult to say what a band (unlike, for example, a taco stand) is "worth."
-A band's value lies not just in the royalties from its sound recordings but also in images of band members.
+Buy/Sell agreements don’t work well for bands, because it’s difficult to say what a band (unlike, for example, a taco stand) is “worth.”
+A band’s value lies not just in the royalties from its sound recordings but also in images of band members.
 Also, the value of a band can go up or down after a member dies if that member was the core member.
 Their contributions may be worth more.
 Even if band members don’t pass, serious health concerns can affect the value of the band.